grafana/faro-web-sdk/packages/core/README.md

 Out of the box, only one meta is provided: `sdk` which contains information about the Faro instance and its version.

-Additional metas should be provided by platform packages like [@grafana/faro-web-sdk](https://github.com/grafana/faro-web-sdk/tree/main/).
+Additional metas may be provided by platform packages like [@grafana/faro-web-sdk](https://github.com/grafana/faro-web-sdk/tree/main/).

 You can also define your own metas: